cabforum/code-signing/docs/CSBR.md

    * `certificatePolicies:policyQualifiers:qualifier:cPSuri` (Optional)

-     HTTP URL for the Root CA's Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the CA.
+     HTTP URL for the Root CA's Certificate Policies, Certification Practice Statement, Relying Party agreement, or other pointer to online policy information provided by the CA.

 b. `cRLDistributionPoints`